Sleep in the early weeks and months

 Lowering your expectations can take the pressure off.
 Sometimes what we expect of ourselves can be unrealistic.
 For example, we might expect that we can play with the children, go to work, help at child care or school, cook an amazing dinner, get three loads of washing done, and still go to the gym.

-There are times when you can do all these things.
+There might be times when you can do all these things.
 But there might be some days or even weeks when you’re feeling low on energy, and you might need to rethink how much you can get done – and that’s OK.
 When you chat with other parents, you’ll find that they have these times too.